Rezzecup/pumpfun-sol-bundler/README.md

 ### Step 2: Initiate the Bundling Process

 Once setup is complete, initiate the bundling process.
 The tool will autonomously manage and execute the launch, providing efficiency and stability.
-Trust in its automation to handle complex tasks, thus making the launch process seamless and effective.
+Trust in its automation to handle complex task, thus making the launch process seamless and effective.

 ### Step 3: Realize Profit